eCommerce Marketing Strategy: 33 Immediately-Actionable Ideas for 2025

 The rule of 7 says that if you look at an ad 7 times, you take action.

-This is what we capitalize on through retargeting campaigns.
+This is what we capitalize on through eCommerce remarketing strategies.

-Let’s say that someone engaged with your website.
+Let’s say that someone engages with your website.
 This eCommerce strategy will ensure that your ads follow him around until he comes back and makes a purchase.

 Influencers are aspirational for their followers.
 And when they recommend something – their followers listen.

-Based on your budget, you can either do a paid collaboration or a barter partnership.
+What we recommend doing is: either a paid collaboration or a barter partnership.

-The simplest way to do this – search for your category – fashion, electronics, beauty, apparel etc. – shortlist influencers that have a follower count that corresponds to your budget.
-Cold reach out to them proposing your offer and take it forward from there.
+The simplest way to do this – search for your category – fashion, electronics, beauty, apparel etc. – shortlist influencers that have a follower count above 1k (the greater the number of followers, the greater the budget) – or pick product reviewers with a follower count above 100K

 Read further: Influencer Marketing 101: Step-by-Step Strategy For eCommerce Store Owners